Kuborros/FurBotNeo/README.md

 NSFW commands only work on servers with nsfw setting enabled, and on channels marked as nsfw.
 Results are displayed as single embed with controlls.

+On SFW servers NSFW commands are fully hidden and do not produce a response.

 | **Command**   | **NSFW?** |  **Arguments:**   |             **Description:**              |
 | :------------ |:---------:|:----------:| :----------------------------------------:|
 | e621          |  **yes**  |  tags      | Searches for up to 100 pictures on e621. |